ankitects/anki/docs/development.md

 cargo clippy --fix
 ```

+## Excluding your own untracked files from formatting and checks

+If you want to add files or folders to the project tree that should be excluded from version tracking and not be matched by formatters and checks, place them in an `extra` folder and they will automatically be ignored.

 ## Optimized builds

 The `./run` command will create a non-optimized build by default.
 This is faster